ymeine/editor-frontend-eclipse/src/com/ariatemplates/tools/ide/data/README.md

 At least, there should be something available to manage data, share it for the whole plugin, a kind of central hub.

 This might be used essentially for configuration, and user preferences.

-## Preference page

-__Implement a preferences page, to enable the end user configuring the whole plugin.__

-At least build the scaffolding, a placeholder for GUI components the user will have access to to configure the plugin.

-To find what can be configurable, you can browse multiple things in this plugin project:

-* packages specific documentations, telling about some chosen values or behavior that might change
-* source code, notably with constants - most of them being extracted to private static properties
-* ...